 What's more, when Gloop itself doesn't have the ability to execute the logic you're after, you can write (or use existing) Groovy or Java code and drag and drop them into your Gloop services too.
-You can also write snippets of code that are embedded in Gloop to avoid writing new classes.
+You can also write snippets of code that are embedded in Gloop to avoid writing new classes, or write new Gloop services written entirely in a supported language.

 Gloop consists of two key components: